 Governor Walker's Council on Workforce Investment

-The Governor's Council on Workforce Investment is the federally-mandated entity under the Workforce Investment Act that assists the governor in developing innovative and dynamic approaches to develop Wisconsin's workforce.
+The Governor's Council on Workforce Investment is the federally-mandated entity under the Workforce Innovation and Opportunity Act that assists the governor in developing innovative and dynamic approaches to develop Wisconsin's workforce.

 The Council is charged with aiding Wisconsin employers in finding the workers they need and providing resources to enable workers to access training for in-demand careers with the ultimate goal of moving Wisconsin's economy forward.